adacalypse/modern-times-ADA/index.md

 {% include_relative figs/movies_delay.html %}

-Star Wars Episode I: The Phantom Menace (1999) is particularly striking example of this phenomenon, where motion-captured CGI characters such as Jar-Jar Binks paved the way to later characters such as Gollum in The Lord of the Rings (2001), is now regarded as uncanny.
+Star Wars Episode I: The Phantom Menace (1999) is a particularly striking example of this phenomenon, where motion-captured CGI characters such as Jar-Jar Binks paved the way to later characters such as Gollum in The Lord of the Rings (2001).
+Nowadays Binks is regarded as slightly uncanny.

 <figure class = "center" >